JoshuaBillsonAndroid/NotesApp/README.md

 # NotesApp

-A notes app for Android.
+A notes app for Android with persistant data storage.

 # App Screenshots
 ### Main Screen